Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**
+- implemented delay after each polling cycle to decouple memory race conditions on device for I2C
+- First steps in base implementation for peristaltic pump
+- added translations for new values

 ### 1.2.2 (2023-06-19)
 - Removed forbidden characters from sensor state objects
 - added state roles where possible